open-sdg/open-sdg/docs/upgrades/upgrading-2-3-0.md

     var pymParent = new pym.Parent('my-iframe-container', '{{ site.baseurl }}/1-1-1-iframe', {});
 </script>
 ```
-It is also possible to do an iframe directly, however you would lose out on the benefit of the Pym.js library, which is what is supposed to prevent vertical scrollbars.
-If you watned to do this, it would be something like this
+It is also possible to do an iframe directly, however you would lose out on the benefit of the Pym.js library, which is supposed to prevent vertical scrollbars.
+If you wanted to do this, it would be something like this:

 ```
 ---